iksnizez/oddsScraper/README.md

 The API has a decent amount of historical data stored but I have not tested the limits of the historical cutoff dates.
 All the leagues atleast have data available going back 2020-2021 seasons, although some of the specific props are not as frequent.

-The scraping utilizes Selenium and takes a minutes to run through all the props/dates with the API.
+The scraping utilizes Selenium and takes a few minutes to run through all the props/dates with the API when doing a small number of days.
+Full seasons or months will take a couple hours as to not overload the public facing server.
 It has only been tested using a Firefox driver.
 The page source data is also store in the scraper object if different extraction is required.
 The page source includes team and player ids.

 A pipfile contains the required python packages.